Mine Blower

-Mine Blower is a hybrid wooden roller coaster located at Fun Spot America Kissimmee, in Kissimmee, Florida.
-Manufactured by The Gravity Group, the compact roller coaster is one of only three wooden roller coasters in Florida, the others being White Lightning at Fun Spot America Orlando and Coastersaurus at Legoland Florida.
+Mine Blower is a wooden roller coaster located at Fun Spot America Kissimmee, in Kissimmee, Florida, United States.
+Manufactured by The Gravity Group, the compact hybrid coaster is one of only three wooden roller coasters in Florida, the others being White Lightning at Fun Spot America Orlando and Coastersaurus at Legoland Florida.
 Features of the ride include a zero-gravity roll above the station area, as well as a 115° overbanked turn.

 History

 In December 2016, it was speculated that Fun Spot America Kissimmee was going to build a new roller coaster for $6 million.
 The name for the attraction was announced on February 5, 2017, during the 2017 Super Bowl.
 In May 2017, parts of the roller coaster were revealed during construction, including the 115° overbanked turn.
 On June 15, 2017, it was announced that Mine Blower would be opening later in the month.
 Mine Blower opened to the public eight days later, on June 23.